Variational Tail Bounds for Norms of Random Vectors and Matrices: Introduction

 Some components of the PAC-Bayesian arguments complicate and constrain the application of this method.
 For example, the fundamental inequality \eqref{eq:change-of-measure-KL} is useful only if $f_\theta(X)$ has a finite exponential moment (in a neighborhood of the origin).
 More importantly, we need to have an approximation for the KL divergence term in \eqref{eq:change-of-measure-KL} that is both accurate and ``calculation-friendly''.
 These requirements add to the subtlety of choosing a suitable reference measure $\P_{\mr{ref}}$ and a suitable class of aggregating posteriors $\mc P$.
 For example, \citet[Theorem 1]{Zhi24} has established a matrix concentration inequality using the PAC-Bayesian argument in which the spectral norm is expressed as the supremum of a bilinear form, and the set $\mc P$ consists of carefully chosen truncated non-isotropic Gaussian distributions for the left and right factors of the bilinear form.

 Focusing on tail bounds for the norm of random vectors (or matrices), we propose an alternative variational bound that has simpler structure and applies under fewer constraints compared to the PAC-Bayesian bounds.
 For example, the standard PAC-Bayesian argument does not apply under the conditions of our results in \ref{thm:general-Euclidean,thm:covariance-matrix-subexponential,thm:matrix-series}.
 The role of the main components of the proposed bound are also more transparent.
-Generalizations of the proposed bounds are presented in \ref{sec:coupling-formulation}.
-In particular, a PAC-Bayesian style bound is obtained as a corollary.
+Generalizations of the proposed bounds in terms more abstract form of couplings are presented in \ref{sec:coupling-formulation}.
+In particular, a PAC-Bayesian-style bound is obtained as a corollary in which a certain combination of the KL divergence and the \emph{R\'{e}nyi divergence} is used to measure the closeness of the posterior and prior distributions.